cdk-entest/sagemaker-sdk-processing/readme.md

 ## Script Processor

-different from the base professor a) command to run code should be python3 and b) the running code is specified in the run method
+Different from the base professor a) command to run code should be python3 and b) the running code is specified in the run method

 ```py
 script_processor = ScriptProcessor(